vikchupak/DevOps/Linux/ProcessManagement/processVsService.md

 ### Service

 1. **Definition**:
-   - A service is a type of process that runs in the background and performs specific tasks, typically without user interaction.
-Services are also referred to as daemons.
+   - A service is a type of process that runs in the background and performs specific tasks, typically without user interaction. ___Services are also referred to as daemons___.

 2. **Characteristics**:
    - **Background Execution**: Services run in the background and are designed to start at boot time and run continuously.